-The table shows that the credit-to-GDP gap is negative (in the amount of 16.4%), whereby the credit-to-GDP ratio stands at 55.6% (see Figure 2).
+The table shows that the credit-to-GDP gap is negative (in the amount of 16.2%), whereby the credit-to-GDP ratio stands at 52.9% (see Figure 2).
 The gap between the credit-to-GDP ratio and the long-term trend is still profoundly negative, on account of the extremely high growth in lending to the private non-banking sector in the period before the global financial crisis.
-Crowth in credit to the private non-financial sector slowed to 0.7% in the third quarter of 2023, down 2.6 percentage points on the previous quarter.
-The average risk weight (50.3%) is down on its past values.
-The banks performed well in the third quarter of 2023: ROE stood at 18.5%.
+Crowth in credit to the private non-financial sector increased to 0.7% in the first quarter of 2024, for 1.05 percentage points on the previous quarter.
+The average risk weight (51.3%) has also increased on its past values.
+Compared with the previous quarter, the growth in used residential real estate prices increased by 3.17 percentage points to 9.0%.
+The banks performed well in the first quarter of 2024: ROE stood at 21.7%.
 Given that the banks' high profits are not dependent on the take-up of excessive risks, the high ROE is not problematic.
 The ratio of credit to gross operating surplus, which is a measure of private-sector indebtedness and reflects the corporate sector's capacity to finance debts, remains low.